zaninth/Starbucks-A-B-test-Promotion-Optimization/README.md

 The aim of the project was divided into 3 sections:

 * **Checking A/B test**: Checking the A/B test, analyze the invariant metric and evaluation metric.
-* **Exploratory Analysis**: try to identify the features correlations and relationa with the metrics.from the database and processes text and performs a multi-output classification.
-The script uses NLTK, scikit-learn's Pipeline and GridSearchCV.
+* **Exploratory Analysis**: try to identify the features correlations and relationa with the metrics.
 * **Build Model** Training a model that takes in consideration the features and find the best model to improve the Incremental Response Rate (IRR) and the Net Incremental Revenue (NIR).

 ## 📁 **File Description**